cs480-capstone/Map_Code/README.md

    -Next, the map is initialized, centered and zoomed in to the correct location.

 The function updateTreeMarks() takes each item in the tree array and gives it a small marker on the map. each tree marker is a custom image.
-Each tree also has a click event listener that triggers the openWindow() function.
+Each tree also has a click event listener that triggers a small function.
 This function makes a bubble appear, showing the user information about the specific tree.

 The function updateUserMark() takes the user's new location and updates the marker on the map.
 A marker will only be placed if the user is within the boundaries of the playing field.